SirDagen/php-beautiful-numbers/README.md

 echo $bn->sinum( 3657.3480260881, 'm', ['acc'=>2] ); // accuracy = 2 digits
 ```

-If you use HTML mode each space before the unit/prefix gets replaced by a [thin space](https://en.wikipedia.org/wiki/Thin_space).
-Also (if not disabled) any ambiguous [significant zero](https://en.wikipedia.org/wiki/Significant_figures#Identifying_significant_figures) automatically gets overlined to show the given precision.
+If you use HTML mode, each space before the unit/prefix is replaced by a [thin space](https://en.wikipedia.org/wiki/Thin_space).
+Also (if not disabled), any ambiguous [significant zero](https://en.wikipedia.org/wiki/Significant_figures#Identifying_significant_figures) automatically gets an overline to indicate the given precision.

 ## 2.1. tnum() – text numbers ##

-In newspapers and other running text it is common practice to note the numbers from 0 to 12 written-out; all other numbers are written as digits.
-This produces more beautiful and easier to read texts. - Also this function automatically rounds to a given accuracy when you want to display large numbers.
+In newspapers and other continuous text, it is common practice to spell out numbers from 0 to 12; all higher numbers are written as digits.
+This results in more elegant and easier-to-read text.
+This function also automatically rounds large numbers to the given accuracy.

 ```html
 Ich sehe neun Bäume auf dem Hügel.   (=9)